 The Seventh Letter of St. Maximos the Confessor

-On How Even After Death the Soul Retains its Intellectual Activity, and in no Way Loses its Natural Power
+On How Even After Death the Soul Retains its Noetic Activity, and in no Way Loses its Natural Power

 To John the Presbyter,